 Free Charity and Fundraiser Broadway and TV Show Tickets

-One of the more popular fundraising ideas for charity and other non-profit entities is to request free Broadway and free TV Show tickets from Broadway theaters and TV studios and raffle them off to raise funds for their cause.
+A popular fundraising idea for charities and other non-profit entities is to request free Broadway tickets from Broadway theaters or free TV Show tickets from TV studios and raffle them off to raise funds for their cause.
 Sometimes the tickets are used in a tricky tray, a silent auction, dutch auction or a raffle with the provider of the tickets getting an honorable mention in the the charity's program.

 The problem is that there are too many worthy charities, too many pleading letters, and just too much competition between the charities for these lucrative, but elusive freebies.

-Fundraiser and Charity Tickets For TV Shows
+Getting Fundraiser and Charity Tickets For TV Shows

-Giving away tickets to a charity is difficult for purely practical reasons.
+On a TV show, giving away tickets to a charity is difficult for purely practical reasons.
 TV show productions in New York City are run on such low budgets that they don't even print tickets anymore, so there aren't any physical tickets to offer.
 TV shows also don't like to hear that someone actually paid to get into a taping (even in a raffle), when it is a standard policy for TV show tapings to be free of charge.
 In lieu of issuing tickets, the system that the audience coordinators at the TV shows use is to write someone's name down on a list and then check their ID at the door, so when it comes to a raffle, unless the person who requested the tickets has the same name as the winner, trouble will ensue.

-Fundraiser and Charity Tickets For Broadway Shows
+Getting Fundraiser and Charity Tickets For Broadway Shows

-Giving tickets away to charity can be financially difficult.
+Giving Broadway tickets away to charity can be financially difficult.
 Broadway show tickets are very expensive to run and the strike of 2007 cut deep into the the Broadway producers' coffers.
 With the high cost of running a Broadway show, they can't easily afford to hand out free tickets.
 Broadway has already aligned itself with a handful of charities, most notably Broadway Cares/Equity Fights AIDS (BC/EFA), and it simply can't accommodate the multitudes of other charities out there which are requesting donations for their causes.
 Frankly, given how few Broadway shows manage to attain that coveted smash-hit status, you could say that most Broadway shows are themselves charity cases.
 Ironically, the Broadway hits that could actually afford to give away tickets are sold out so far in advance that there are scarcely any tickets available to give away.

-What's The Solution for Fundraisers?
+What's The Solution for Fundraiser's?